It’s a business relationship

 Household employee tax and insurance information

 A Household Employer is defined as anyone who pays an individual to perform duties in or around their home.
 This includes both nannies and home managers.
-If you are paid as a household employee over the IRS threshold for a calendar year, ($2,000 as updated for 2016) your employer (the family) is required to fulfill state and federal tax obligations.
+If you are paid as a household employee over the IRS threshold for a calendar year, your employer (the family) is required to fulfill state and federal tax obligations.

 Your Household Employer will pay payroll taxes of 9-11% of your gross wages including:

 - The employer’s half of Social Security & Medicare